Become a TV Series Writer

 What you will need

 The September course is taught by Susan Bower.
-The first Zoom session will take place on Thursday 1 October.
+The first Zoom session is Thursday 1 October.

 Writing A Tv Series: Online Offerings